Dodgers’ Kelly suspended 8 games for buzzing, mocking Astros

 Kelly denied that he purposely threw at the Astros.
 He was asked if there was any added motivation Tuesday because his Red Sox team lost to Houston in the AL Division Series in 2017.

-“No. When I was with the Red Sox we beat them in ’18,” he said.
+“No. When I was with the Red Sox we beat them in ’18,” he said Tuesday night.
 “It’s one of those things that I pitch competitively.
 With no fans here, it’s easy to hear some stuff (from the opposing dugout) ... there’s something they apparently didn’t take too kind to.”

 After the game, Roberts said he wasn’t sure if Kelly’s pitches were retaliation for Houston’s cheating.